Kevin Blackwell: Sheffield United

-Blackwell, took the position of Sheffield United manager replacing Bryan Robson on 14 February 2008 until the end of the season.
+Blackwell, took the position of Sheffield United manager, replacing Bryan Robson on 14 February 2008 until the end of the season.
 He was assisted by his former Luton Town assistant Sam Ellis.

-After the Blades 2–0 defeat at home to Charlton Athletic on 1 March 2008, Blackwell was critical of his team's performance, describing it as "insipid" and "embarrassing" in an interview on BBC Radio Sheffield.
-Since then, the team went on a five-game unbeaten run drawing at Ipswich Town and winning four in a row against Plymouth Argyle, Coventry City, Norwich City and Barnsley to improve his chances of landing the job permanently.
-The 4-match winning streak ended to a 3–1 defeat against Preston North End.
-The team responded with a 3–0 victory against Leicester City, James Beattie scored his first hat-trick of the club in that game.
-In his first Sheffield derby as manager, the Blades showed much improved passion levels as they came from 2–0 down against Sheffield Wednesday to draw 2–2 with Beattie scoring a stunning free kick very late in the game to rescue a point.
-This was followed by a 2–1 victory at Burnley, with another superb Beattie free kick, and a 2–0 victory over Hull when United went down to ten men after skipper Chris Morgan was sent off.
-In the penultimate game of the season, the Blades won 2–1 against Bristol City with Speed scoring a brace.
-With one game remaining in the season, United remained in with a chance of making the play offs, a considerable achievement after the Robson era.
+After Sheffield United's 2–0 defeat at home to Charlton Athletic on 1 March, Blackwell was critical of his team's performance, describing it as "insipid" and "embarrassing" in an interview on BBC Radio Sheffield.
+The team later went on a five-game unbeaten run drawing at Ipswich Town and winning four in a row against Plymouth Argyle, Coventry City, Norwich City and Barnsley to improve his chances of landing the job permanently.
+The streak ended with a 3–1 defeat against Preston North End.
+In his first Sheffield derby as manager, the Blades came from 2–0 down against Sheffield Wednesday to draw 2–2 and rescue a point.
+In the penultimate game of the season, the Blades won 2–1 against Bristol City.
+With one game remaining in the season, United remained in with a chance of making the play offs.
 Sheffield United lost 3–2 on the last day of the season against Southampton and finished ninth, four points off the final playoff place.

-In the 2008–09 season, Blackwell took Sheffield United to The Championship play off final after beating Preston North End 2–1 over two legs.
+In the 2008–09 season, Blackwell took Sheffield United to The Championship play off final after defeating Preston North End 2–1 over two legs.
 Sheffield United lost the final 1–0 against Burnley.

 On 14 August 2010, after losing 3–0 to Queens Park Rangers, the club website confirmed that Blackwell had left the club by mutual consent.